worldbank/GEEST/README.md

 3. Select the mode of travel (Walking OR Driving).

-4. Select method of measurement (Distance OR Time).
+4. Select the method of measurement (Distance OR Time).

 5. Specify travel distance or time increments in meters or time respectively using comma delimitation.

-6. Enter alternate raster output file name if desired.
+6. Enter an alternate raster output file name if desired.

-7. Click "Execute" button to run the algorithm.
+7. Click the "Execute" button to run the algorithm.

 8. Status text next to the "Execute" button will appear and let you know once processing is complete.